...

 Depreciation is the value loss that occurs over the life of an asset.
 For example, if you buy a car, truck, motorcycle, boat, or RV, depreciation is the cost of losing those things’ value over time.

 The process of depreciation is fairly simple.
 When you purchase an item, you pay money for it.
 Over time, that thing loses value.
 For example, let’s say you bought a $10,000 SUV three years ago.
 At the end of each year, you’d be able to sell it for less than $9,500.
-This economic phenomenon is called depreciation.
+This is called depreciation.

 In addition to time, there are several other factors affecting the depreciation of assets.
 Some items depreciate faster than others.
 For example, cars, trucks, motorcycles, boats, and RVs depreciate much faster than furniture and appliances.
 In addition, frequently used items tend to depreciate faster than ones that aren’t used very often.